Characterizing Pauli Propagation via Operator Complexity: 1D Heisenberg system

-Like low-entangled structures for tensor network representations, the key to controlling the complexity of the Pauli propagation approach is to find systems with small OSE.
-There are two specific examples where the OSE can be analytically bounded.
-The first is the Clifford circuits, where the OSE remains constant.
-The second is the Heisenberg model in the case of $J_z=0$, which can be mapped to a free-fermion system~\cite{lieb1961two,katsura1962statistical}.
+Like low-entangled structures for tensor network representations, the key to controlling the complexity of the Pauli propagation approach is to find systems with low OSE.
+There are two specific cases where the OSE can be analytically bounded.
+The first is the Clifford (or ``Low magic'') circuits, where the OSE remains constant~\cite{bravyi2019simulation,lerch2024efficient}.
+The second is the case that the dimension of the Dynamical Lie Algebra (DLA) generated by $H$ and the observable $O$ is of polynomial size~\cite{goh2023lie}.
+For example, Ref.~\cite{goh2023lie} shows that the DLA dimension for the 1D Transverse Field Ising Model (TFIM) scales as $\order{n^2}$, thus the OSE grows at most logarithmically with system size, leading to efficient Pauli propagation.
+Here, we consider another important example, the Heisenberg model in the case of $J_z=0$, which can be mapped to a free-fermion system~\cite{lieb1961two,katsura1962statistical,prosen2007operator}.
 In this case, we prove a structure theorem showing that the time evolution of physical operator $Z_l$ admits a compact representation in the Pauli basis.
 In particular, we prove that: \begin{theorem} For Hamiltonian given by:

 the corresponding $s$-step Trotterized evolution operator is:

 Then the evolved operator $Z_l$ satisfies: